narwhalacademy/zebra-crossing/README.md

 - **If the incident is traumatizing, refer to it using a nickname.**
 - **Remember, it is not your fault.** Online harassment is never justified and is ignited for the most random reasons.

+#### Bonus tips to deal with intimate image & deepfake abuse

+- **Look up your local laws** around “revenge pornography”, “nonconsensual sharing of intimate images,” and “digital sex crimes.”
+Know that in many places, it is a criminal act.
+- **Upload a garbled “hash” of an abusive photo/video on [StopNCII.org](https://stopncii.org/) to have them removed from major platforms** like Facebook, TikTok, and Reddit.
+- **Find where your face is being misused online using [Alecto AI](https://alectoai.com)** (beta).
+The service will also help with content removal.
+- **Connect with others and share your story** on the [My Image My Choice Storyplace](https://myimagemychoice.storyplace.com/).
+- **Connect with a local service** from eSafety’s [global support list](https://www.esafety.gov.au/key-topics/image-based-abuse/getting-help-outside-australia), Chayn’s [global directory](https://www.chayn.co/global-directory), or the Coalition Against Stalkerware’s [direct support resources](https://stopstalkerware.org/resources/).
+- **Take Bloom’s course on [Image-based abuse and rebuilding ourselves](https://bloom.chayn.co/courses/image-based-abuse-and-rebuilding-ourselves)**.

 #### Bonus tips for journalists and researchers

 - **Make yourself a more challenging target.** Consider making your social media accounts private (or temporarily deleting them) for 48 hours surrounding a major, new release.